w3c/webappsec/specs/subresourceintegrity/spec.markdown

 such as an only protects an origin against a compromise of the server where an external resources is hosted.
-Network attackers can alter the digest in-flight (or remove it entirely, or do absolutely anything else to the document), just as they could alter the resource the hash is meant to validate.
+Network attackers can alter the digest in-flight (or remove it entirely, or do absolutely anything else to the document), just as they could alter the response the hash is meant to validate.
 Thus, authors SHOULD deliver integrity metadata only to a [secure document][].
 See also [securing the web][].